borkshop/kni/README.md

 ```

 The command line tool can also generate the intermediate JSON representation of
-a dialog graph, suitable for use with alternate ink readers.
+a dialog graph, suitable for use with alternate inkblot readers.

 ```
 ❯ inkblot -j hello.ink